Westroads Mall: History

 Designed by real estate developer John Wiebe, Westroads Mall opened in 1967.
 Prudential Financial purchased the mall from Wiebe for $45 million in 1977.
 In 1997, General Growth Properties acquired the mall from Prudential.
 The mall was owned by both General Growth (51% share) and Canadian property development company Ivanhoe Cambridge (49% share); it was managed by General Growth Properties on behalf of the venture.
 General Growth Properties acquired the 49% that it didn't previously own on April 5, 2012.

 The original anchors were JCPenney, Montgomery Ward and local department store Kilpatrick's, which was owned by Younkers and later took the Younkers name.
 J. L. Brandeis and Sons added a store a few years later; that location closed in the mid-1980s after Younkers purchased Brandeis, with operations consolidated into the existing Younkers store.
 A new south wing leading to a new Von Maur store opened in 1995.
 Montgomery Ward closed in 1997, and was replaced by The Jones Store; when that location closed in 2003, Younkers took over the space.
 Galyan's opened a junior anchor store in 1997; the company was purchased by Dick's Sporting Goods in 2004.

-The mall was renovated several times: in 1990, 1995, 1999 and 2003 and again in 2013-2014, which included the addition of an H&M store and Wi-Fi.
+The mall was renovated several times: in 1990, 1995, 1999 and 2003 and again in 2013–2014, which included the addition of an H&M store and Wi-Fi.

 In May 1991, a food court opened; it was replaced in 2015 by Flagship Commons, a food hall concept located elsewhere in the mall and operated by Flagship Restaurant Group.
 On October 22, 2016, The Container Store opened in the former food court space.

-Cheesecake Factory opened outside the mall on November 1, 2006.
+The Cheesecake Factory opened outside the mall on November 1, 2006.

 In December 2012, a Forever 21 Super Store opened on the lower level.
 The lower level formerly housed a family entertainment center, Tilt, with an arcade and indoor miniature golf course.

 On January 20, 2018, Abercrombie & Fitch closed at the mall.

 In August 2018, the Younkers store closed with the liquidation of its owner, Bon-Ton Stores.

+In 2026, Dillard's announced it would move its location at Oak View Mall to Westroads, set to open in Spring 2027.